 The project in Moldavia is closely tied to the model project in Lviv.
 For instance, training courses for the students in the master craftsman program in Moldavia took place in Lviv.

-The new vocational training project for painters, which has also been proven within the framework of our model project in Lviv where we offered an additional “restoration” qualification, is currently being implemented at two vocational training schools in Central Ukraine.
-In fall of 2015, the first renovated workshops were opened and vocational training began at the Higher Vocational School for Building and Design in Kiev and the Higher Art and Vocational School No. 5 in Vinnytsia.
+The new vocational training project for painters, proven effective by our model project in Lviv with the add-on “restorer” qualification program, is currently being implemented at two vocational training schools in Central Ukraine.
+In the fall of 2015, the first renovated workshops were opened and training programs began at the Higher Vocational School for Building and Design in Kiev and the Higher Art and Vocational School No. 5 in Vinnytsia.

 During an informational visit in May 2016, Ukranian project participants had the opportunity to become acquainted with the German apprenticeship system as well as the country’s painter training program.
-Tremendous interest was displayed and we anticipate that this visit will yield numerous impulses for the future of our projects.
+They displayed enormous interest and we anticipate that this visit will yield numerous impulses for the future of our projects.

 Model Project in Lviv (Ukraine)

-The modernization of the painter/restoration trade at the Vocational Art College in Lviv has been completed.
-The project for cabinetmakers and restoration experts will end in mid-2017.
+The modernization of the painter/restorer and carpener/restorer training programs at the Vocational Art College in Lviv has been completed.
+Continuous follow-up ensures that the training program continues to be state of the art.
 Due to the tremendous restoration need in the city of Lviv, especially in connection with its status as a World Cultural Heritage site, the added restoration component is a unique feature being offered here.
 Buildings in the historic center of Lviv are urgently in need of restoration, both inside and out.